I'm a provider

-ACT is “the administration of a patient’s own (autologous) or donor (allogeneic) anti-tumour lymphocytes following a lymphodepleting preparative regimen.”
+ACT is “the administration of a patient’s own (autologous) or donor (allogeneic) anti-tumor lymphocytes following a lymphodepleting preparative regimen.”
 Protocols vary, but include these common steps:

 Dendritic cell-based immunotherapy uses autologous dendritic cells (ADC) to activate a lymphocyte-mediated cytotoxic response against specific antigens in vivo.
 ADCs harvested from the patient are either pulsed with antigen or transfected with a viral vector bearing a common cancer antigen.
 The activated ADCs are then transfused back into the patient, where they present antigen to effector lymphocytes (CD4+ T cells, CD8+ T cells, and in some cases, B cells).
 This initiates a cytotoxic response against the antigen and against any cell expressing the antigen.
 In cancer immunotherapy, ADCs are pulsed with tumor antigens; effector lymphocytes then mount a cytotoxic response against tumor cells expressing these antigens.

 In an attempt to further regulate the host immune system, recent protocols use various cytokines (e.g., IL-7 and IL-15 instead of IL-2) to propagate lymphocytes.
 Protocols also differ in the extent of host lymphodepletion induced prior to transfusing lymphocytes to the tumor-bearing host.

 Note: Allogeneic stem-cell transplantation following nonmyeloablative conditioning of the recipient (known as reduced-intensity conditioning or RIC) may also be referred to as “adoptive immunotherapy” in the literature.
-However, RIC stem-cell transplantation relies on a donor-versus-malignancy effect of donor lymphocytes, while the adoptive immunotherapy techniques described in this policy enhance autoimmune effects primarily.
+However, RIC stem-cell transplantation relies on a donor-versus-malignancy effect of donor lymphocytes.
+In contrast, the adoptive immunotherapy techniques described in this policy enhance autoimmune effects primarily.
 The use of RIC in stem-cell transplantation is discussed for specific cancers in individual policies related to stem-cell transplantation.

-POLICYAdoptive immunotherapy, using adoptive cellular therapy (ACT) for the administration of cytotoxic T-lymphocytes, cytokine-induced killer cells, lymphokine-activated killer cells (LAK), tumor-infiltrating lymphocytes (TIL), antigen-loaded autologous dendritic cells (ADCs), or genetically-engineered T-cells is considered investigational.
+POLICYAdoptive immunotherapy, using adoptive cellular therapy (ACT) for the administration of cytotoxic T-lymphocytes, cytokine-induced killer cells, tumor-infiltrating lymphocytes (TIL), antigen-loaded autologous dendritic cells (ADCs), or genetically-engineered T-cells is considered investigational.

 Other applications of adoptive immunotherapy are considered investigational.